Final Platform Layer 1.0.0

 Overview

-To write audio samples in the audio client callback, you have to know at least four things:
+To write audio samples in the audio client callback, you have to know the following parameters:

 • Target format (S16, S24, F32, etc.)

-All these informations are provided by the fpl_audio_client_read_callback callback function.
+All this information is provided by the fpl_audio_client_read_callback callback function.

 Useful functions